Conference for Students – October 23-25, 2015

 Weingast, Barry R. “The Economic Role of Political Institutions: Market-Preserving Federalism and Economic Development.”
-Journal of Law, Economics & Organization 11, no. 1 (April 1995): 1–31.
-Entire article.
+Journal of Law, Economics & Organization11, No. 1 (April 1995): 1–31.

 Vanberg, Viktor J. The Constitution of Markets: Essays in Political Economy.
 London: Routledge, 2001.
-Chapter 1, “Constitutionally Constrained and Safeguarded Competition in Markets and Politics” (pages 1–16).
+Chapter 1, “Constitutionally Constrained and Safeguarded Competition in Markets and Politics” (pages 1–16) and notes (pages 131–137).

-Session 2: The Original Case for American Federalism
+Session II – The Original Case for American Federalism

 Bolick, Clint.
 Grassroots Tyranny: The Limits of Federalism.
 Washington, D.C.: Cato Institute, 1993.
 “Introduction” (pages 1–9), Part I, Chapter 1, “Competing Visions of Federalism” (pages 13–36), and Part II, Chapter 5, “The Many Manifestations of Grassroots Tyranny” (pages 95–109).